-It does, however, require high levels of labour to grow.
+It does, however, require high levels of labor to grow.
 What’s more, it also requires a not-insignificant amount of water.
 However, far less than cotton which has resulted in many eco-friendly clothing brands turning to hemp in order to produce more sustainable fashion.

 Despite all of this, hemp definitely has potential.
-The technology is improving and farmers in the US, where hemp production is allowed in many states, are now beginning to grow and experiment with different varieties in order to achieve a greater fibre content.
+The technology is improving and farmers in the US, where hemp production is allowed in many states, are now beginning to grow and experiment with different varieties in order to achieve a greater fiber content.

 The truth is, we now need to seek alternatives to conventional plastic.
-The research is out there and we only need to wander along a beach to see the problem we have with bad-plastic.
+The research is out there and we only need to wander along a beach to see the problem we have with bad plastic.
 Plastic is a useful material but with so many downsides, it is no longer a material that we take for granted.

 It seems as though hemp contains all the correct characteristics that we require to create a potential replacement.
 However, it comes with its challenges.
 These challenges relate to growing and production but they also relate to our attitudes.
-Governments, manufacturers and consumers all have to show that they want to make a change.
+Governments, manufacturers, and consumers all have to show that they want to make a change.

 Once we begin to make a change, momentum will more than likely turn hemp plastic into a mainstream material.
 This can help us move one step closer to protecting our planet and reversing the damage we have caused.

 |Paul Westerhoff, Panjai Prapaipong, Everett Shock, Alice Hillaireau, Antimony leaching from polyethylene terephthalate (PET) plastic used for bottled drinking water, Water Research, Volume 42, Issue 3, 2008, Pages 551-556, ISSN 0043-1354, https://doi.org/10.1016/j.watres.2007.07.048|